jamesrayman/Ero/docs/euclid.md

 ### File Format

-A Euclid program is an ASCII text file with the extension ".euclid", or multiple of such files.
+A Euclid program is an ASCII text file with the extension "`.euclid`", or multiple of such files.

 ### Objects